Do Brain Cells Regenerate? Yes, and You Can Help

 Inadequate intake of vitamin A, B vitamins (thiamine and folate), and zinc can decrease the production of new brain cells and make them less likely to survive.

-But taking a high-quality multivitamin that contain these nutrients can help boost brain cell production.
+But taking a high-quality multivitamin that contains these nutrients can help boost brain cell production.

 Grow and Maintain New Brain Cells With a Mental Workout